cre8ture/paper_mapping_eleventy/README.md

 ### Step 6: Transforming the Data

-After parsing, the response is transformed to match your application's data structure needs.
+After parsing, the response I considered what data I needed and transformed the JSON response (after it had been converted from XML).
 I process each entry in the arXiv data, extracting and optionally transforming relevant fields:

 ```javascript
 const entries = result.feed.entry;